info7374-digitakmarketing-team5/assignment2-cltv/README.md

 Send an email to group5digitalmarketing2019@gmail.com with the list of email address to which the access needs to be provided.

+## Data
+  The dataset for this assignment is -

 ## Modules

   1. *CustomerLifetimeValue.twbx* - Tableau Workbook Interactive Visualization dashboards for exploratory data analysis, analyzing customer lifetime value and AB testing